up42/docs/source/up42-blocks/data/geotiff-custom.rst

 Within the bucket, the user can select specific images (via the filenames) or search by location and time.
 The search can also be limited to a subfolder in the bucket via the `prefix` parameter.
+The block outputs the scene data and an automatically created `data.json` file with the scene metadata.

 .. tip::